khalifrinaldi/Auto-Capture-Screenshot/ReadMe.md

 ---------------

-Check my other repo for more tutorial or automaton framework
+Check my other repo for more tutorial or automation framework

 ---------------